Lehigh Valley Steelhawks: History

 With the PIFL not having enough teams to remain viable, the Steelhawks moved to American Indoor Football (AIF) for the 2016 season.
 The Steelhawks finished third in the North Division and made it to the division championship game before losing to the West Michigan Ironmen.
 After the season ended, the team announced it would not be returning to the AIF for the 2017 season.

 On July 19, 2016, the Steelhawks announced they had joined the Arena Developmental League (which became the National Arena League) as a charter member of the new league.
 In the NAL's inaugural 2017 season, the Steelhawks finished in second place overall before losing at home to the third place Columbus Lions in the semifinal playoff game.

 Following the season, the Steelhawks franchise's only head coach Chris Thompson left the team to take an offensive coordinator position with the Arena Football League's Albany Empire expansion team for the 2018 season.
 The Steelhawks hired Danton Barto as the new head coach for the 2018 season and the team finished with a 0–15 record.
 At the end of the season, owner Glenn Clark and president Mike Clark announced the Steelhawks were for sale.
 The team announced a hiatus prior to the 2019 season while continuing to seek new ownership.
 After closing up shop, the team's turf would be acquired by the IFL's Oakland Panthers, who now go by the Bay Area Pathers after a move to San Jose.
+In 2026, that turf has since been acquired by the NAL's Pueblo Punishers.